Dewb/monome-rack/docs/content/modules/whitewhale.md

 # CV A-B & TR 1-4 outputs

 White Whale produces two continuous CV outputs on **CV A** and **CV B** on the left side of the module and four trigger/gate outputs from **TR 1-4** on the right side.
-CV outputs range from 0-10 V and TR outputs are 0 V low, 8 V high.
+CV outputs range from 0 V to 10 V and TR outputs are 0 V low, 8 V high.

 CV's are quantized to the nearest semitone by default, for easier melodic tuning.
 They can also be un-quantized in conjunction with the **PARAM** knob [as described in the hardware docs](https://monome.org/docs/whitewhale/#cv-map).